elastic-ipfs/bitswap-e2e-tests/README.md

 ## e2e testing `bitswap-peer` service

-There are 2 tests for `bitswap-peer`: `regression` and `load`.
+There are 3 tests for `bitswap-peer`: `smoke`, `regression` and `load`.
-One of the main capabilities of the bitswap peer is concurrency, so in order to test the correctness of the service, we need to test under concurrent requests.
+While `smoke` test performs a single request to the bitswap service, in order to test one of the most important feature of the bitswap peer suche as concurrency, we need to test under concurrent requests.
 The test stack is composed of `autocannon` and the `http-proxy`, built on top of `libp2p`, which means that every time the test run, an `http-proxy` instance is setup to target a `bitswap-peer` service or a cluster.

 ### How to run tests